 CLAIRE GUTE WRITES — Ten years later, the effects of the 2011 Tohoku earthquake in Japan are still evident.
 Recent seismic activity has led scientists to believe that radiation levels in damaged cooling tanks at Fukushima’s nuclear plant are higher than previously believed.
 The damage is creating new issues for…

-Full Article JAPAN: THE TENTH ANNIVERSARY OF THE FUKUSHIMA NUCLEAR DISASTERJAPAN: HOCKEY?
+JAPAN: HOCKEY?
 NEVER HEARD OF IT

 GREGORY BENNETT WRITES — Hockey, in Japan?
 Never heard of it.
 Until now, the sports scene in Japan has been mainly dominated by baseball and soccer.
 Yet with the possibility of an NHL star being drafted to the top junior league in the United States, ice hockey in Japan is…

-Full Article JAPAN: HOCKEY?
-NEVER HEARD OF ITEAST ASIA: EAST DOES NOT MEET WEST WHEN IT COMES TO CANDACE OWENS’ LATEST TWEET
+EAST ASIA: EAST DOES NOT MEET WEST WHEN IT COMES TO CANDACE OWENS’ LATEST TWEET

 SOPHIA JARAMILLO WRITES — In a tweet that sent shockwaves through the internet, conservative commentator and author Candace Owens jabbed at British singer/songwriter/actor Harry Styles, who donned a dress on the cover of American Vogue- the first male to appear on its cover.
 Specifically, the tweet reads: “There is no…